-Management activities conducted by or for The Organization\ for the Management Unit\ shall be selected and implemented consistent with The Organization\'s economic, environmental and social policies and objectives\ and in compliance with the Principles\ and Criteria\ collectively. (new)
+Management activities conducted by or for The Organization for the Management Unit shall be selected and implemented consistent with The Organization's economic, environmental and social policies and objectives and in compliance with the Principles and Criteria collectively.

-- 10.1 After harvest or in accordance with the management plan\, The Organization\ shall, by natural or artificial regeneration methods, regenerate vegetation cover in a timely fashion to pre-harvesting or more natural conditions\. (new) - 10.1.1 Harvested sites are regenerated in a timely manner\ that: - 1) Protects affected environmental values\; and - 2) Is suitable to recover overall pre-harvest\ or natural forest\ composition and structure. - 10.1.2 Regeneration activities\ are implemented in a manner that: - 1) For harvest of existing plantations\, regenerate to the vegetation cover that existed prior to the harvest or to more natural conditions\ using ecologically well-adapted species; - 2) For harvest of natural forests\, regenerate to pre-harvest\ or to more natural conditions\; or - For harvest of degraded natural forests\, regenerate to more natural conditions\. - 10.2 The Organization\ shall use species for regeneration that are ecologically well adapted to the site and to the management objectives\.
-The Organization\ shall use native species\ and local genotypes\ for regeneration, unless there is clear and convincing justification for using others.
-(C10.4 and C10.8 P&C V4) - 10.2.1 Species\ chosen for regeneration are ecologically well adapted to the site, are native species\ and are of local provenance, unless clear and convincing justification is provided for using non-local genotypes\ or non-native species\. - 10.2.2 Species chosen for regeneration are consistent with the regeneration objectives\ and with the management objectives\. - 10.3 The Organization\ shall only use alien species\ when knowledge and/or experience have shown that any invasive impacts can be controlled and effective mitigation measures are in place.
-(C6.9 and C10.8 P&C V4) - 10.3.1 Alien species\ are used only when direct experience and/or the results of scientific research demonstrate that invasive impacts can be controlled. - 10.3.2 Alien species\ are used only when effective mitigation measures are in place to control their spread outside the area in which they are established. - 10.3.3 The spread of invasive species\ introduced by The Organization\ is controlled. - 10.3.4 Management activities are implemented, preferably in cooperation with separate regulatory bodies where these exist, with an aim to control the invasive impacts of alien species\ that were not introduced by The Organization\. - 10.4 The Organization\ shall not use genetically modified organisms\ in the Management Unit\.
-(C6.8 P&C V4) - 10.4.1 Genetically modified organisms\ are not used. - 10.5 The Organization\ shall use silvicultural practices that are ecologically appropriate for the vegetation, species, sites and management objectives\. (new) - 10.5.1 Silvicultural practices are implemented that are ecologically appropriate for the vegetation, species, sites and management objectives\.
+- 10.1 After harvest or in accordance with the management plan, The Organizationshall, by natural or artificial regeneration methods, regenerate vegetation cover in a timely fashion to pre-harvesting or more natural conditions. - 10.1.1 Harvested sites are regenerated in a timely manner that: - 1) Protects affected environmental values; and - 2) Is suitable to recover overall pre-harvest or natural forest composition and structure. - 10.1.2 Regeneration activities are implemented in a manner that: - For harvest of existing plantations, regenerate to the vegetation cover that existed prior to the harvest or to more natural conditions using ecologically well-adapted species; - 2) For harvest of natural forests, regenerate to pre-harvest or to more natural conditions; or - 3) For harvest of degraded natural forests, regenerate to more natural conditions. - Verifiers: A record of regenerated areas and species used, environmental values present, site visits - 10.2 The Organizationshall use species for regeneration that are ecologically well adapted to the site and to the management objectives.
+The Organizationshall use native species and local genotypes for regeneration, unless there is clear and convincing justification for using others. - 10.2.1 Species chosen for regeneration are ecologically well adapted to the site, are native species and are of local provenance, unless clear and convincing justification is provided for using non-local genotypes or non-native species. - NTFP 10.2.1 Baobab species chosen for regeneration are ecologically well adapted to the site, are native species and are of local provenance, unless clear and convincing justification is provided for using non-local genotypes or non-native species - 10.2.2 Species chosen for regeneration are consistent with the regeneration objectives and with the management objectives. - NTFP 10.2.2.1 Species chosen for regeneration are consistent with the regeneration objectives and with the management objectives. - NTFP 10.2.2.2 The manager of the Baobab harvesting operation is familiar with seed and germplasm harvesting techniques. - Verifiers: Rationale for choosing species, a record of the species used, Management Plan and site visits.

+- 10.3 The Organization shall only use alien species when knowledge and/or experience have shown that any invasive impacts can be controlled and effective mitigation measures are in place. - 10.3.1 Alien species are used only when direct experience and/or the results of scientific research demonstrate that invasive impacts can be controlled. - NTFP 10.3.1 Alien species, including non-timber forest products(Baobab), are used only when direct experience and/or the results of scientific research demonstrate that invasive impacts can be controlled.